Assorted foods and characters on a checkered tablecloth, including sandwiches, fruit, desserts, and a globe.

 Taste Test Night

 Something about putting on your lab coat (literally or figuratively) and taking a scientific approach to dinner encourages even the most hesitant kids to try foods they might not normally eat, for science.
 Mother of three, Syreeta C., says, “It’s amazing what they will eat when it’s part of a taste test.”
 Her kids have tested and ranked raw and cooked vegetables like bok choy, radishes, and purple carrots; fruit, like guava, papaya, and starfruit; and even tinned fish.
-Use little portions (silicone muffin liners are great for this) to create the spread.
+Use little portions to create the spread.
 Round your meal out with the standards, like rolls or roasted potatoes, and some fruit (unless you’re taste testing fruit, in which case, maybe some chicken nuggets!).

 Make it fun with score cards, and then compare notes to determine the best and worst of the bunch.
 Bonus: By paying attention to what they like, you’ll have a better idea of what ingredients will (theoretically, at least) be welcome at other meals.